 USG did not warn its employees or customers about the potential problems with asbestos.
 Most of the USG asbestos-containing products were used in manufacturing, construction and remodeling industries between 1920 and 1978.

-The following occupations are considered high risk for USG asbestos exposure:
+The following occupations are considered high risk for USG occupational asbestos exposure:

 - Ship Maintenance/ Ship Builders – Everyone who worked on, off or near ships is in danger of asbestos exposure.
 USG asbestos-containing products were used in ships and shipyards, including in wall insulation and roofing products.
 Anyone who installed or removed these products was likely exposed.